 - $4.1 Million for a New Jersey child who suffered fetal distress and umbilical cord strangulation

 - $4 Million on behalf of a child in Michigan

 - $3.25 Million on behalf of a child in Tennessee

 Who Is Eligible to File a Cerebral Palsy Lawsuit?

-Our team will then ask a series of questions to help us determine if you may be eligible to file a cerebral palsy lawsuit.
+Our team will ask a series of questions that helps us determine if you may be eligible to file a CP lawsuit.

 Some of these questions may include: